vNPro3s/ai_chatbots_jossis/pro_files/no_code_platforms.md

 ### 8. Deploy

    - Multi-Platform Deployment: Once satisfied, Voiceflow allows you to deploy your chatbot across multiple platforms, including websites, mobile apps, WhatsApp, Discord, Microsoft Teams, etc.
-   - Channel-Specific Optimization: Ensure your chatbot is optimized for the platform it will be deployed on (e.g., voice-specific flows for Alexa, text-based flows for Messenger or web).
+   - Channel-Specific Optimization: Ensure your chatbot is optimized for the platform it will be deployed on (e.g., voice-specific flows for Alexa, text-based flows for Slack or web).

 From [official VoiceFlow documentation](https://docs.voiceflow.com/docs/voice-deployment-overview):